Robert-Study/Binary-Search-Tree-Optimisation/README.md

 # Forest Fire Model — Work in Progress

-This repository contains a **personal research and passion project** exploring reward distribution and float within depth based reward binary search trees
+This repository contains a **personal research and passion project** exploring reward distribution and float within depth-based reward binary search trees, where the current goal is to create an optimisation module to increase all node outputs above a threshold of 0.

-The codebase is **under active development**.
-Structure, APIs, and implementations may change as the project evolves.

 ## Status
 - Binary Search tree implemented with depth-based rewards (27/100 nodes below threshold)